Synthetify/synthetify-protocol/docs/docs/technical/state.md

   To make _Decimal_ easier to use it also contains a few methods [defined here](https://github.com/Synthetify/synthetify-protocol/blob/master/programs/exchange/src/decimal.rs).
 Simple math methods like _add_ and _div_ with their rounding up counterparts where needed like *mul_up*.
 It also contains few factory methods like *from_price* and *from_percent*.

-### Decimal in SDK

-Inside SDK _Decimal_ is stored as a simple object of the following interface.
+Inside SDK _Decimal_ is stored as a simple object of the following interface:

     interface Decimal {
         val: BN